evental

 The White Linen — Kulturforum Synagoge Görlitz, Görlitz

-In an expressionist and associative style, interwoven with episodic flashbacks to his own childhood and youth, the awakening of first love and its inevitable loss, political indoctrination in his homeland, and finally emigration, the novel unfolds not only a precise, multifaceted psychological portrait of a driven and wandering man, but also a mockingly distorted mosaic of the twentieth century dominated by ideologies: from socialist Kaunas in Lithuania to the spiritually hollowed, capitalistically gutted postwar New York, beneath whose glittering surface Škėma's merciless scalpel lays bare the festering wound.
+In an expressionist, associative style interwoven with episodic flashbacks to childhood and youth, first love and its loss, political indoctrination in his homeland, and finally emigration, the novel unfolds the psychological portrait of a driven man - and simultaneously a mockingly distorted mosaic of the twentieth century dominated by ideologies: from socialist Kaunas to the capitalist-hollowed postwar New York.